Nabi-HB Novaplus Side Effects

 Generic name: hepatitis b immune globulin

 Note: This document contains side effect information about hepatitis b immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name Nabi-HB Novaplus.
+Some dosage forms listed on this page may not apply to the brand name Nabi-HB Novaplus.

 Applies to hepatitis b immune globulin: solution.

 Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in Nabi-HB Novaplus) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.